smcelroy97/A1/exp_configs/batch_i_ou_subnet_state1_mech1_nosub_wmult_0.25/full_model_split_ee_conn/INFO.md

 - Full model
-- Split IT3-IT3 connections into surrogate (static) and active parts
+- Split E-E connections into surrogate (static) and active parts
 - Fraction of the active part is the batch parameter